 If it is started preoperatively, needle placement should occur 10 to 12 hours after the last dose of LMWH, with subsequent dosing delayed at least 2 hours after needle placement.

-With postoperative regime, the epidural catheter should be left indwelling overnight and removed the following day.
+With the postoperative regime, the epidural catheter should be left indwelling overnight and removed the following day.
 The first dose of LMWH can be administered 2 hours after catheter removal.

 The interaction of heparin and LMWH with antithrombin is mediated by a unique pentasaccharide sequence found on one-third or one-fifth of the chains of UFH and LMWH.